mcrooks83/osteosense_vag/readme.md

 ### Notebooks

 NOTE: these are being added to all the time and not updated here.
 Check them out!
+NOTE: there has been a restrucutre with the addition of ML tests

 a set of notebooks for understanding and analyzing VAG signals.
 These are all in progress and incomplete but will be continually updated.